Matrixyl (topical) (200mg)

 Matrixyl Peptide and Wrinkles

-Another study aimed to isolate the potential of Matrixyl to improve overall smoothness and wrinkle depth appearance in the periorbital region.(7) Two double-blind, randomized, controlled, split-face studies were conducted in women aged 30-70 with moderate to distinct periorbital wrinkles.
-After 4 weeks, the peptide was reported by researchers to have appeared to improve the smoothness of periorbital skin and reduced the apparent depth of larger wrinkles.
+Another study aimed to isolate the potential of Matrixyl to improve skin surface texture and wrinkle depth in the periorbital region.(7) Two double-blind, randomized, controlled studies were conducted in research models of moderate to distinct periorbital wrinkles.
+After 4 weeks, the peptide was reported by researchers to have appeared to reduced the texture of periorbital skin and reduced the apparent depth of larger wrinkles.

 One study investigated the potential of Matrixyl on fibroblast contractility and its potential role in scar formation.(8) Matrixyl was reported to reduce the expression of α-SMA (alpha-smooth muscle actin) and inhibit the trans-differentiation of fibroblasts to myofibroblasts.
 Scientists indicate alpha smooth muscle actin (α-SMA) is a protein commonly found in smooth muscle cells, including those in blood vessels and hollow organs such as the intestines and bladder.
 It is also considered to be expressed by a specialized type of cell called a myofibroblast, which plays a key role in wound healing and tissue repair.
 In the context of fibrotic scarring, the expression of α-SMA by myofibroblasts is associated with the deposition of excess collagen and the development of scar tissue.